andrew/ultimate-awesome/README.md

 - [awesome-pentest-cheat-sheets](https://github.com/ByteSnipers/awesome-pentest-cheat-sheets) - Collection of cheat sheets useful for pentesting.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-testing-courses](https://github.com/upgundecha/awesome-testing-courses) - A curated list of awesome online courses and tutorials on software testing, test automation and more.
-- [awesome-source-free-test-time-adaptation](https://github.com/YuejiangLIU/awesome-source-free-test-time-adaptation) - A curated list of papers in Test-time Adaptation, Test-time Training and Source-free Domain Adaptation.
 - [awesome-lowcode-component](https://github.com/aliaszz/awesome-lowcode-component) - 精选低代码 (LowCode) 资源列表.
 - [awesome-vehicle-re-identification](https://github.com/knwng/awesome-vehicle-re-identification) - Collection of dataset&paper&code on Vehicle Re-Identification.
 - [awesome-devops](https://github.com/awesome-soft/awesome-devops) - A curated list of awesome softwares for Devops.